drhelius/grpc-demo/README.md

 First create a namespace for the control plane, the name `istio-system` is recommended:

-`oc new-project istio-system`
+`$ oc new-project istio-system`

 ### Deploy Service Mesh control plane

 With the project ready we can create the control plane.

-A Service Mesh Control Plane (SMCP) manifest is [provided in this repo](openshift-service-mesh/service-mesh-control-plane.yaml).
+A Service Mesh Control Plane manifest is [provided in this repo](openshift-service-mesh/service-mesh-control-plane.yaml).
 Use it to bootstrap the installation of Istio in OpenShift:

-`oc create -f openshift-service-mesh/service-mesh-control-plane.yaml -n istio-system`
+`$ oc create -f openshift-service-mesh/service-mesh-control-plane.yaml -n istio-system`

 Istio operator will then create all the deployments that conform the control plane.
 After a few minutes it should look like this: